amenesik/terraform-provider-amenesik/README.md

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/774c4b9a-b5a5-4e85-8f24-6f5538fe6d6e" />

 This complex, yet concrete example, describes the deployment, configuration and interconnection of:
-- twelve virtual machine nodes in one geographical region,
+- Twelve virtual machine nodes in one geographical region,
-- seven virtual machine nodes in a secondary geographical region,
+- Seven virtual machine nodes in a secondary geographical region,
-- accessible by both regional entry points,
+- Accessible by both regional entry points,
-- and balanced by a global traffic manager service instance.
+- And balanced by a global traffic manager service instance.

 ### Example
 The following Terraform configuration file shows a simple example of a BEAM resource.